-Plasma of control subjects showed increased levels of the above mentioned parameters with after incubation for 1 hour and addition of cholesterol substrate resulted in still further significant increase in these parameters.
+Results: Plasma of control subjects showed increased levels of the above mentioned parameters with after incubation for 1 hour and addition of cholesterol substrate resulted in still further significant increase in these parameters.
 The plasma of patients showed similar results but the extent of increase was more.
 The addition of antibiotics to the control plasma caused a decrease in all the parameters while addition of rutile increased their levels.
-The addition of antibiotics and rutile to the patient's plasma produced the same changes but the extent of change was more in patient's sera as compared to controls.
+The addition of antibiotics and rutile to the patient's plasma produced the same changes but the extent of change was more in patient's sera as compared to

-Conclusion

-An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.
+Conclusion: An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.
 Metal actinides in beach sands have been postulated to play a role in abiogenesis.
-A hypothesis of cholesterol as the primal prebiotic molecule synthesised on actinide surfaces with all other biomolecules arising from it and a self replicating cholesterol lipid organism as the initial life form is presented.
-A cholesterol based theory of abiogenesis and its role in the evolution of universe is elucidated.
+Cholesterol is the primal prebiotic molecule synthesised on actinide surfaces with all other biomolecules arising from it.
+A self replicating cholesterol lipid organism could be the initial life form.
+A cholesterol based abiogenesis is a more likely evolutionary option and the actinidic archaea and viroids would have evolved from it.
+The origin of viruses, prokaryotes, eukaryotes, primates and humans from the initial isoprenoid organism derived actinidic archaea is discussed.